-- Stay Consistent.
 Children thrive with set routines, so they tend to behave better when they know what to expect during the day.
 Create a daily schedule and stick to it.
 If you are going to be gone, ask that your substitute follow the same routine as much as possible.
-In addition, be clear how often you expect to be absent during the year so parents know what to expect.
+Prepare children for your absence when you can, and let parents know in advance as well.
+In addition, be clear about how often you plan to be absent during the year so parents know what to expect.

-- Maintain Boundaries.
-Many parents will ignore policies if boundaries aren’t established.
+Some parents will ignore policies if boundaries aren’t established.
 Set specific guidelines and policies, and except in extenuating circumstances, enforce them.
-Whether you work in a home or a center, your job description and work day need to be clearly defined.
+Whether you work in a home or a center, your job description and workday need to be clearly defined.
 If you state clear boundaries, families will be more likely to follow them.

 One thought on “4 Habits for Maintaining Positive Family Relationships”

 I love Funshine the way they teach every day working patron kids learn a lot they are busy 2,3 hours.
 I am happy and my kid’s and parents are happy 😃